CodeFusionTech/CFSelect/README.md

 ## Conditional Element Render

 In React, we often want to render a React Element if and only if certain condition is met.
-Most often than not we use inline conditional render either using `&&`
+Most often than not we use inline conditional render using `&&`

 ```jsx
 render() {